|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 13: Drive and fly to Bogota, Gold Museum

 We leave the beautiful and mysterious region of San Agustin and drive to Neiva for our flights to Bogota.
 We will make several stops and enjoy sites enroute during our day of travel including the Gold Museum in Bogota.

-In the morning, we fly and drive to the Barichara to explore this quaint and beautiful village.
+Today we drive to Barichara to explore this quaint and beautiful village.
 Founded in 1741, Barichara's colonial architecture of white-washed buildings and red-tiled roofs are simply stunning.

 Day 17: Fly to Santa Marta, Ecohubs in Tayrona N. P.

-We depart Villa de Leyva and drive to Bogota, stopping at the world famous Salt Cathedral.
-We continue to Bogota airport for our flight to Santa Marta.
-Upon arrival in Santa Marta, drive to our unique lodge called Ecohubs, surorunded by green, built with thatched roof and boasting spectauclar ocean and coastline views, located in Tayrona National Park.
+We depart Barichara and drive to Bucaramanga for our flight to Santa Marta via Bogota.
+Upon arrival in Santa Marta, we drive to our unique lodge called Ecohubs, surorunded by green, built with thatched roofs and boasting spectauclar ocean and coastline views, located in Tayrona National Park.

 Day 18: Tayrona National Park, Playa Crystal; to Cartagena

 In the morning, we have time to enjoy Tayrona National Park.
 Go for a hike, horseback ride or do nothing but breathe the ocean air and enjoy the breathtaking scenery.
 Later in the day, we transfer to Cartagena.